• Skip to main content

 Cardiff (or Caerdydd as it’s known in Welsh) is not only the capital of Wales but its biggest city by far.
 The city population is 357,200, while the greater metropolitan area has 1.1 million residents.
 Official figures say Cardiff will grow by 20% by 2035 – the highest population increase in Wales by far, as people move from around Wales and into Cardiff.

-Cardiff suffered from a decline in the 70s and 80s but has benefitted from huge regeneration since, turning it into a modern European city.
+Cardiff suffered from a decline in the 70s and 80s but has benefited from huge regeneration since, turning it into a modern European city.
 Cardiff Bay centred around Mermaid Quay and the Senedd, the home of the National Assembly for Wales, is said to be Europe’s largest waterfront development.
 It has been completely transformed into a smart waterfront district for leisure, culture and city living.

 The good news for property investors is that there’s lots more redevelopment ongoing or planned: Central Square, in the Central Cardiff Enterprise Zone, is designed to be a new gateway to the Capital of Wales.
 BBC Wales and HMRC will have huge new offices here, bringing 4,000 staff to work in the city centre.
 Central Quay is another huge new neighbourhood in planning.
 There’s also a plan for a £500m redevelopment at Cardiff Bay which is based around a 15,000 seat indoor arena with bars, restaurants and apartments.